MatthewC221/hash/README.md

 	./config.sh
 	*Enter password*

-This will put hash.h, hash.c in the typical libraries folder which is /usr/include/X
+This will put mhash.h in the typical libraries folder which is /usr/include/X

 #### Compiling
-	gcc -o X X.c -I/usr/include hash.c
+	gcc -o X X.c

 #### Quick tutorial

-	#include <hash.h>
+	#include <mhash.h>

 	int main() {
 		Hash * H = createHash();	// Defaults to int keys and int values and size 8